 - 3.4.2.
 The first step in the process is to identify the potential routes that might support the cycling desire lines.
 Potential route alignments were plotted, following the desire lines as closely as possible.
 The routes selected take into account existing roads, paths and structures where these are available, but do not consider the type of infrastructure that might be required to bring these up to the required standard, nor the existing constraints that might preclude this. - 3.4.3.
 Additional links were identified using the information gathered during the Stakeholder Workshop.
-Stakeholders identified schools, the town centre, and industrial estates as some of the most important destinations which should be included within the cycle network.
-The importance of the river corridor was also emphasised.
+Stakeholders identified the town centre, transport interchanges, future developments and industrial estates as some of the most important destinations which should be included within the cycle network.
 The draft network was refined and then agreed with the Project Delivery Group (additional details regarding the PDG can be found in Section 6). - 3.4.4.
-The importance of each link and route needs to be understood in terms of their overall significance in the network this will largely relate to the numbers of cyclists that each will cater for in the future.
+The importance of each link and route needs to be understood in terms of their overall significance in the network - this will largely relate to the numbers of cyclists that each will cater for in the future.
 The following hierarchy was therefore applied to the links in the network: - Primary: The primary routes are generally those which align with the agreed desire lines, and are therefore most likely to attract the highest number of cyclists.
 These are supplemented by forecast flows from the PCT and Strava, as well as local knowledge; - Secondary: Secondary routes are those with lower expected flows of cyclists, generally those links that connect to specific attractors such as schools, colleges and employment sites, or which add to the 'mesh density' of the overall network; - Leisure: these are routes that do not align specifically with specific destinations, but are important routes in their own right for leisure purposes, which is a vital part of the Cumbrian economy.

-3.4.5.
-This network is referred to as the 'Suggested Cycle Network', and is the basis of any further route identification work - both that presented here and any carried out as the LCWIP evolves.
-The routes displayed in the Suggested Cycle Network are those that cyclists would likely wish to use if the right infrastructure for the conditions could be provided, and should always be considered as the first option for any route alignment, with other options identified using the DfT's Route Selection Tool (RST) or similar.
+- This network is referred to as the 'Suggested Cycle Network', and is the basis of any further route identification work - both that presented here and any carried out as the LCWIP evolves.
+The routes displayed in the Suggested Cycle Network are those that cyclists would likely wish to use if the right infrastructure for the conditions could be provided, and should always be considered as the first option for any route alignment, with other options identified using the DfT's Route Selection Tool (RST) or similar. - The resultant Suggested Cycle Network is shown in Figure 3.4, with a high resolution image included in Appendix A.

 Figure 3.4.
-Kendal Suggested Cycle Network Map
+Penrith Suggested Cycle Network Map